EXCLUSIVE-Mexico's Pemex seeks control of U.S. oil firm's billion-barrel find

 Mexican president heaps fresh scorn on predecessor's oil reform

-(Additional reporting by Adriana Barrera, Ana Isabel Martinez and Marianna Parraga in Mexico City Editing by Frank Jack Daniel, Simon Webb and Brian Thevenot)
+(Reporting by David Alire Garcia in Mexico City Additional reporting by Adriana Barrera, Ana Isabel Martinez and Marianna Parraga in Mexico City Editing by Frank Jack Daniel, Simon Webb, Brian Thevenot and Matthew Lewis)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))